State Department warns citizens to be vigilant while travelling in Europe in light of possible al-Qaeda plots.

 “Innocent citizens in the UK and worldwide need to know that they are protected now and in the future.”

 A report by the parliamentary Intelligence and Security Committee last year said that despite being identified by MI5, the two men were not considered “essential” targets.

 It concluded that the the intelligence service could not have stopped the bombings because it lacked the resources to investigate Khan properly.

-Al Jazeera’s Tim Friend, reporting from outside the court in London, said that the inquests have been delayed for five years because of a number of criminal cases that had been taking place in the UK.
+Al Jazeera’s Tim Friend, reporting from outside the court, said that the inquests have been delayed for five years because of a number of criminal cases that had been taking place in the UK.